Creosote: Medical

 Even before creosote as a chemical compound was discovered, it was the chief active component of medicinal remedies in different cultures around the world.

 In antiquity, pitches and resins were used commonly as medicines.
 Pliny mentions a variety of tar-like substances being used as medicine, including cedria and pissinum.
 Cedria was the pitch and resin of the cedar tree, being equivalent to the oil of tar and pyroligneous acid which are used in the first stage of distilling creosote.
 He recommends cedria to ease the pain in a toothache, as an injection in the ear in case of hardness of hearing, to kill parasitic worms, as a preventive for infusion, as a treatment for phthiriasis and porrigo, as an antidote for the poison of the sea hare, as a liniment for elephantiasis, and as an ointment to treat ulcers both on the skin and in the lungs.
 He further speaks of cedria being used as the embalming agent for preparing mummies.
 Pissinum was a tar water that was made by boiling cedria, spreading wool fleeces over the vessels to catch the steam, and then wringing them out.

 The Pharmacopée de Lyon, published in 1778, says that cedar tree oil is believed to cure vomiting and help medicate tumors and ulcers.
 Physicians contemporary to the discovery of creosote recommended ointments and pills made from tar or pitch to treat skin diseases.
 Tar water had been used as a folk remedy since the Middle Ages to treat affections like dyspepsia.
 Bishop Berkeley wrote several works on the medical virtues of tar water, including a philosophical work in 1744 titled Siris: a chain of philosophical reflexions and inquiries concerning the virtues of tar water, and divers other subjects connected together and arising one from another, and a poem where he praised its virtues.
-Pyroligneous acid was also used at the time in a medicinal water called Aqua Binelli.
+Pyroligneous acid was also used at the time in a medicinal water called Aqua Binelli (Binelli's water), a compound which its inventor, the Italian Fedele Binelli, claimed to have hemostatic properties in his research published in 1797.
+These claims have since been disproven.

 Given this history, and the antiseptic properties known to creosote, it became popular among physicians in the 19th century.
 A dilution of creosote in water was sold in pharmacies as Aqua creosoti, as suggested by the previous use of pyroligneous acid.
 It was prescribed to quell the irritability of the stomach and bowels and detoxify, treat ulcers and abscesses, neutralize bad odors, and stimulate the mucous tissues of the mouth and throat.
 Creosote in general was listed as an irritant, styptic, antiseptic, narcotic, and diuretic, and in small doses when taken internally as a sedative and anaesthetic.
 It was used to treat ulcers, and as a way to sterilize the tooth and deaden the pain in case of a tooth-ache.